 Lastly, the wallet also allows key encryption and dark and light themes.
 In a future update, the wallet will allow HD wallet support.

 How To Earn XOS On The Oasis Blockchain

 Oasis uses masternodes to speed up transaction times on the network.
 These nodes are also responsible for governance on the network.

-Furthermore, XOS crypto users need to collateralize 285 XOS and run a 24/7 VPS with at least 1GB of RAM and 1 CPU core.
+Furthermore, XOS crypto users need to collateralise 285 XOS and run a 24/7 VPS with at least 1GB of RAM and 1 CPU core.

 Masternodes receive a reward for their participation on the network.
 On Oasis, random MNs receive 0.15 XOS per block.
-This means that only a randomly selected MN will receive a reward and not the entire network.
+Only a randomly selected MN will receive a reward, not the entire network.